RecoWorld: Building Simulated Environments for Agentic Recommender Systems: Instruction-Following RecSys

-\textbf{Instruction-Following (InFoRec) vs. Conversational Recommender System (CRS)}\;\; Both systems help users discover suitable items through multi-turn interactions.
-The key difference is that InFoRec respond directly to user commands, while CRS takes a more proactive approach, suggesting items during the conversation.
+\textbf{Instruction-Following (InFoRec) vs. Conversational Recommender System (CRS)}\;\; The key difference is that InFoRec respond directly to user commands, while CRS takes a more proactive approach, suggesting items during the conversation.
 For example, in a CRS chat: User: ``\emph{Hi, what's the date today?}" CRS: ``\emph{Today is September 16, 2025.
 By the way, have you heard of Brad Pitt's new movie `F1'?
-It's super popular right now.}''~\citep{zhao2025exploringimpactpersonalitytraits} Previous research has explored a variety of persuasion strategies, such as authority, emotional appeal, logic, and social proof, to recommend items tailored to users with different personality traits.
-InFoRec is about following user instructions precisely.
-It allows a user-facing LLM to manage the conversation, often through voice interactions.
-Any persuasion strategies are handled by the LLM itself, not by InFoRec.
-Instead, InFoRec focuses on fine-tuning the list of recommended items by adding, removing, or reordering items among the top results.
+It's super popular right now}''~\citep{wen2025usbreceffectiveframeworkimproving,zhao2025exploringimpactpersonalitytraits}.
+Previous research has developed various persuasion strategies, such as authority, emotional appeal, social proof, to recommend items tailored to users’ personality traits.
+In contrast, InFoRec focuses on precisely following user instructions.
+It refines recommendations by adding, removing, or reordering items among the top results.
 Think of InFoRec as a tool that is triggered during the conversation: by utilizing the entire conversation and engagement history, InFoRec dynamically adjusts the recommendations shown to the user.
-This context-aware, instruction-following capability is a crucial step toward developing more agentic recommender systems.